sous-chefs/sc-mongodb/mongodb/README.md

 Now mongos will automatically enable sharding for the "test" and the "mydatabase" database.
 Also the "addressbook" and the "calendar" collection will be sharded, with sharding key "name" resp. "date".
-In the context of a sharding cluster always keep in mind to use roles with the same prefix, and define this prefix, to identify all members.
+In the context of a sharding cluster always keep in mind to use a single role which is added to all members of the cluster to identify all member nodes.
 Also shard names are important to distinguish the different shards.
 This is esp. important when you want to replicate shards.

 ## Sharding + Replication